prottoy-bhattacharyya/chat-web-app/README.md

 ```
 # 🧠 AI Assistant
 The AI assistant is integrated into the chat window and can respond to a wide range of user queries.
-You can customize its behavior via the ai/ directory.

 # 🛡️ Security & Configuration
-Ensure your MySQL root password and any sensitive environment variables are secured in production using .env files or a secure configuration method.
+Ensure your MySQL root password and any sensitive environment variables are secured in production in the database.
 Avoid hardcoding credentials in production environments.

 # 🤝 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for feature suggestions, bug fixes, or improvements.